ASGGroupVic/EC2-auto-operator/README.md

 Instructions below for {Env} = production, substitute prod for dev in Dev.

 Firstly, claim one of pre-configured AWS accounts and fill in the account details [here] (https://community.rea-group.com/docs/DOC-36453).
-Then the Admin login will be provided by GIA, once the account is ready  for you to login via: https://idp.realestate.com.au/
+The Admin login will be provided by GIA, once the account is ready for you to access via: https://idp.realestate.com.au/

 ###Install Tools